Back to all posts

 One of the most common questions I hear is, “How often should I really be getting a massage?”
 The honest answer is: it depends on you.
 Your ideal frequency comes down to your personal goals, your lifestyle, and what your body is telling you.
 Are you trying to manage chronic pain, keep everyday stress in check, or invest in your long-term wellness?
 Think of massage not as a rare indulgence, but as a vital part of your self-care practice.
 Consistency is what turns a single, relaxing session into lasting relief.
 Let’s figure out what rhythm works best for your needs.

-For General Stress Management
+For Ongoing Stress Management

 If your main goal is to manage the stress of a busy life, a monthly massage is a fantastic starting point.
 This frequency is perfect for proactive self-care, helping you release tension before it becomes a bigger problem.
 A regular head, neck, and shoulder massage improves blood flow and encourages your body to release endorphins—those natural feel-good chemicals that leave you feeling calm and centered.
 Making this a consistent part of your routine helps your body remember what it feels like to be relaxed.
 Consider it your monthly reset.

-For Chronic Pain Relief
+To Manage Chronic Pain

 When you’re dealing with chronic pain like persistent headaches or neck stiffness, you’ll likely benefit from more frequent sessions, especially at first.
 Starting with a massage every one to two weeks provides significant relief by targeting tight muscles.
 This focused approach allows your therapist to make steady progress on problem areas.
 As your symptoms improve, you can work together to create a maintenance schedule.
 For deep-seated tension, a specialized service like Ashiatsu Deepfeet Bar Therapy can offer the consistent, deep pressure needed to effectively manage chronic pain.